 - All participants will receive prizes, including a T-shirt!

-- Grand prizes for winning team members for each grade level group are $50 Amazon Gift Cards.
+- Grand prizes for winning team members for each grade level group are $50 gift cards.

 - Program will likely take place outdoors.
 Current COVID protocols put out by the state of Michigan and the Western UP Health Department will be followed.
 Masks are welcome but not required (unless Health Department guidelines change).